naemon/naemon.github.io/documentation/usersguide/configmain.md

 This is the file that Naemon will check for external commands to process.
 The <a href="cgis.html#cmd_cgi">command CGI</a> writes commands to this file.
 The external command file is implemented as a named pipe (FIFO), which is created when Naemon starts and removed when it shuts down.
 If the file exists when Naemon starts, the Naemon process will terminate with an error message.
 More information on external commands can be found <a href="extcommands.html">here</a>.

+Check out the <a href="#query_socket">the query socket</a> for a way to submit these commands, and receive confirmation that Naemon accepted them.

 <a name="lock_file"></a>
 #### Lock File